-COVID-19 FAQs for ABA Providers
+COVID-19 FAQs for ABA Organizations

-The recent spread of the novel Coronavirus (COVID-19) has caused ABA providers to become increasingly concerned about the future of their business and the services they provide.
+The spread of the Coronavirus (COVID-19) has caused ABA organizations to become increasingly concerned about the future of their business and the services they provide.
 Below are some answers to frequently asked questions (FAQs) about the latest developments on the virus and guidance from federal agencies.
 All recommendations below are subject to change and should not be considered legal advice.
 Always consult an attorney prior to making any legal or business decisions.

 Should my practice remain open?

 There’s no simple answer to this question.
 Each state and city releases their own guidelines regarding the severity of COVID-19 in your area.
 It is imperative you stay aware of these guidelines and follow the specific requirements pertaining to your location.

 The current CDC guidelines can be found here:

 Each state is issuing their own guidance regarding which services are considered essential.
 For example, in California, the Governor has listed the following as essential services: